isomerpages/moe-xinminpri/_departments/English Language.md

 ## Key Programmes
 To develop active readers, Xinminites are given access and exposure to a variety of books and reading materials that would also propel them to be life-long learners.
 Our reading programme includes the following:

+### • Class Book Flood
+Every class is provided with a set of books of different titles and genres for Xinminitess to choose from.
+These books can be borrowed during the reading periods or taken home to allow our Xinminites to explore what they like and pique their curiosity on topics that interest them.
+Thus, they will read more and discover the joy of reading.

+### • Home Reading Programme (HRP)

+Primary 1 and 2 Xinminites will take home a storybook every fortnight to read and discuss with their parents.
+We hope to foster partnership with parents and encourage all parents to spend time reading together with their child to inculcate the reading habit.

+### • Little Red Dot (LDR)

+Little Red Dot is a special newspaper publication by The Straits Times which the school subscribes for our Primary 3 to 6 Xinminites.
+The exposure to current affairs helps create awareness of local and global issues.
+It also widens their knowledge and broadens their perspectives to be receptive and open-minded to the thoughts and opinions of others.
+Xinminites then translate what they read in the LRD newspapers into personal written reflections and engage in oral presentations in class.

+### • myON

+An online digital library, myON provides a personalised reading experience.
+Xinminites from Primary 1 to Primary 3 can select books to read anytime and anywhere based on their reading level and interests.
+The myON platform also allows teachers and parents to monitor their reading progress and understanding through the online quizzes.

+### • Moo-O

+Moo-O is a digital platform that has been designed to enhance writing skills in a fun and engaging way.
+Primary 1 and 2 Xinminites learn to create multimedia stories using a combination of texts, images and audio.
+The platform allows Xinminties to express themselves confidently and develop essential literacy skills in a modern and interactive learning environment.

+### • Six Traits of Speaking

-To develop confident speakers, the Six Traits of Speaking is taught during Speak Up! lessons from Primary 1 to Primary 6.
-Adapted from a book by Eric Palmer, students learn how to speak confidently in front of an audience using the six traits.
+To develop confident speakers, the Six Traits of Speaking is taught during ‘Speak Up!’ lessons from Primary 1 to Primary 6.
+Adapted from a book by Eric Palmer, Xinminites learn to elevate their oral communication skills and to speak confidently in front of an audience using the six traits.

-### •	 Eric Palmer’s Six Traits of Speaking
+The six traits of speaking, as outlined by Eric Palmer, are:

 1. Posture

-2. Voice
+3. Voice
-3. Life
+4. Life
-4. Eye contact
+5. Eye contact
-5. Gestures
+6. Gestures
-6. Speed
+7. Speed

-Having acquired the traits, students will then put them into practice in the following activities either individually or in groups as innovative collaborators:
+Having acquired the traits, Xinminites will then put them into practice in the following activities either individually or in groups as innovative collaborators:

-Primary 1: Show and Tell, Moo O Digital Puppetry Primary 2: Read and Tell, Moo O Digital Puppetry Primary 3: Readers’ Theatre
-Primary 4: Storytelling
-Primary 5/6: Oral Presentations

-To develop competent writers, a progressive and differentiated approach to writing is conducted in line with English Language STELLAR programme for primary schools.

-### •	Modified Language Experience Approach (MLEA)
-In the lower primary English lessons, Xinminites learn how to write independently by integrating the knowledge gained through reading the STELLAR big book and related learning experiences.
-They are taken through a guided writing process - class, group and individual writing.
-The group writing activities provide the Xinminites with an opportunity to work on becoming innovative collaborators before embarking on individual writing where they are empowered to express their own creativity.

-### •	Mentor Texts
-As Xinminites progress to upper primary, they are exposed to mentor texts in addition to the STELLAR texts to help them hone their writing skills.
-Through mentor texts, Xinminites examine how vocabulary is used in context, learn different types sentence patterns and discover various writing techniques.